healthcare-and-life-sciences/ins-products-grid/README.md

-When you look at the sample Omniscript, you will see depending on the type of insurance (Small Group, Invidual, Medicare), a user can input different data and they are passed to the expression set.
-Follwoing values show different data we capture based on teh type of insurance.
+When you look at the sample, you will see that depending on the type of insurance (Small Group, Invidual, Medicare), a user can input different data which is passed to the expression set.
+The following values show different data which is captured based on the type of insurance.